 MOD B/18/52

-44 6.1.2 The charge levied by an administration* on customers for a particular communication should in principle be the same in a given relation, regardless of the route chosen by that administration*.
+44 6.1.2 The charge levied on customers for a particular communication should in principle be the same in a given relation, regardless of the route used for that communication.

 Reasons: The proposed updates reflect the current market where international routes are chosen for economical and technical reasons.
 The end charge on customers, however, if an international route is altered for any reason, should not be increased.